D-Pow/MEP_Map-Engine-for-Platformers/README.md

 + Left-click: Place currently selected tile
 + Right-click: Delete the tile clicked on

-Note:
+Important Notes:
-* Sometimes the shift, alt, and down buttons get stuck.
++ Sometimes the shift, alt, and down buttons get stuck.
 If this happens, simply press the button again to unstick.
++ Because of this and because there is no undo functionality, make sure to save your progress often.